WebOrigami/docs/src/content/cli/intro4.md

 - Carol
 ```

-<span class="tutorialStep"></span> And some other data that associates a person's name with a greeting:
+And some other data that associates a person's name with a greeting:

 ```console
 $ ori greetings.yaml